Kepler object of interest

 A Kepler object of interest (KOI) is a star observed by the Kepler space telescope that is suspected of hosting one or more transiting planets.
 KOIs come from a master list of 150,000 stars, which itself is generated from the Kepler Input Catalog (KIC).
 A KOI shows a periodic dimming, indicative of an unseen planet passing between the star and Earth, eclipsing part of the star.
 However, such an observed dimming is not a guarantee of a transiting planet, because other astronomical objects—such as an eclipsing binary in the background—can mimic a transit signal.
 For this reason, the majority of KOIs are as yet not confirmed transiting planet systems.

+The Kepler mission lasted for 4 years from 2009 to 2013.
+The K2 mission continued the mission for next 5 years and ended in October 2018.
+The KOI provides a catalogue of 10,000 astronomical bodies and many of those have been confirmed as exoplanets.
+The KOI numbers are not going to increase and with advanced technology telescopes, KOIs could become confirmed exoplanets faster than before.

 History

 The first public release of a list of KOIs was on 15 June 2010 and contained 306 stars suspected of hosting exoplanets, based on observations taken between 2 May 2009 and 16 September 2009.
 It was also announced that an additional 400 KOIs had been discovered, but would not be immediately released to the public.
 This was done in order for follow-up observations to be performed by Kepler team members.

 On February 1, 2011, a second release of observations made during the same time frame contained improved date reduction and listed 1235 transit signals around 997 stars.